 If you're not going for a specific breed, it's important to spend some time with the cat before you commit.
 Also, if you're getting a kitten, try to see them at home with their mother to get a better sense of how they'll behave when you take them home.

 If you're looking to get an indoor cat, but you and the rest of the household are out at work for the bulk of the day, you could consider an older cat.

-Your local shelter is likely to have plenty to choose from, particularly black or black and white cats, and giving an adult cat a loving home can be an extremely fulfilling experience.
+Your local shelter is likely to have plenty to choose from, and giving an adult cat a loving home can be fulfilling.

-There are other benefits, too: they're likely to be vaccinated, possibly even microchipped, and housetrained, meaning you don't need to worry so much about the welfare of your furniture.
+There are other benefits, too: they're more likely to be vaccinated, microchipped, and housetrained, so you don't need to worry about the welfare of your furniture.

 What's more, they won't have as much energy as a kitten, so will require less attention – and will be grateful for a warm, calm, caring home.

 Decided to let your cat outside?
 Make sure you live in a cat-friendly area and the roads are safe.